phillip-whitworth/DataLogger_4ch/README.md

 # DataLogger_4ch
-4 channel data logger using external SD on SPI.
-Using to capture data on experimental boat.
+4 channel data logger using Arduino Mega and external SD on SPI.
+Using this setup to capture data on experimental boat.